 WOULD I RECOMMEND DOLLAR STORE RANUNCULUS?

-Now, even though my two experiments were not successful as I would’ve liked, a lot of my subscribers shared that Dollar Store Ranunculus worked perfectly well for them.
+Even though my two experiments were not as successful as I would’ve liked, many of my subscribers shared that dollar store ranunculus worked perfectly well for them.
 Ranunculus are demanding flowers to grow, so I would chalk my experience up to where I was in life and some user failure.
-(My youngest two were around 10 months and newly 2–so life was very chaotic!)
+(My middle two were around 10-months and newly 2–so life was very chaotic!)

-It takes a lot of time and energy to nurture Dollar Store Ranunculis corms, and with my attention being pulled between my 3 kids, my son, household duties, etc., I don’t think I was in the best place to care for my Ranunculus corms.
+It takes a lot of time and energy to nurture dollar store ranunculus corms, and with my attention being pulled between my three kids, my son, household duties, etc., I don’t think I was in the best place to care for my ranunculus corms.